We need to make space for big feelings at work.

 For whatever reason most workplaces haven't built in the time to do this, even though it shouldn't take that much time.

-Mike Arauz: I'm curious, in an ideal scenario, if you could describe an organization living its best life in how it navigates big feelings, what would be the life of big feelings at that workplace?
+Mike Arauz: In an ideal scenario, if you could describe an organization living its best life in how it navigates big feelings, what would be the life of big feelings at that workplace?

 And then also understanding conflict styles.
 Are you a conflict avoider?
 Do you like to get into conflict with folks?
 What's your anger expression style?
 All of these things can help us have a greater understanding of our own tendencies, but also have a shared language with other people we work with.